 - Wipe out the pan, add the reserved bacon fat and vegetable oil and warm over medium heat.

-- Add the onion and cook until slightly softened but not browned, 3 to 4 minutes.
+- Add the onion and cook for 3 to 4 minutes until slightly softened but not browned (see notes).
 Lower the heat and stir in the mustard and cider vinegar until well blended.
 Remove from the heat and set aside.

 - Cut the potatoes into small cubes (3/4-inch) and place them in a large bowl.
-Using your fingers, crumble the bacon into tiny pieces and add to the potatoes.
+Dice or crumble the bacon into tiny pieces and add to the potatoes.

 - Add the bacon fat mixture and toss to combine thoroughly.